Land Law Essay

 Sign up to view the full document!

-Lastly, transparency in ownership is intensely limited.
 Ashdown farm is a private system holding and it prevents the nation in precisely establishing the owners of the land at different times thus difficult to validate the actual definite ownership of property considering Sabeer, Caleb and Daksha involvement (Bogusz, 2017).
 Therefore, as a result of these challenges, the state government decided for centralization of landholding in England and Wales, thereby, details of property ownership, as well as any property rights or burdens impacting on land, should be held and accounted on central register known as the land registry.
-13 A register of all lands registered in England and Wales are kept in the land registry that shows the ownership of the property.
+A register of all lands registered in England and Wales are kept in the land registry that shows the ownership of the property.
 The ideal purpose of land registration is to simplifying conveyance system, create a public and precise record for property ownership in the holistic nation and eradicate setbacks caused by theft or loss of documents and titles deeds.

 Sign up to view the full document!